2

 We can use place tags inside arguments by placing them after be:

-le pa klama be fi le tcadu cu pendo mi The one who comes to the city is my friend.
+le pa klama be fi le tcadu cu pendo mi The one who comes from the city is my friend.

 We may also put all the arguments of one main relation in front of the sentence tail (preserving their relative order).
 Because of this freedom, we can say: